 2. Earthy Teals or Taupes

-Calming, restoring, and welcoming, the down-to-earth tones of teal and taupe compliment neary any shade in the mid-century modern color palette.
+Calming, restoring, and welcoming, the down-to-earth tones of teal and taupe complement nearly any shade in the mid-century modern color palette.
+Take, for example, the Angeline Bench and its warm turquoise fabric and rustic finish.
 We especially love this color in areas that demand the most relaxation and peace like home offices and bedrooms.
 Browse our entire suite of desks for a selection of complimentary office pieces, or paint a bedroom accent wall and pair it with the stately and stunning Albaninni Standard Bed.

 3. Vibrant Maroons

 Perfect for the kitchen, bathroom, or any space that needs a little sprucing up, bright barn reds and vibrant, rich maroons are a mid-century modern palette staple.
 Like yellow, these shades also complement neutral pieces and spaces, and it looks breathtaking set against a stark white or cool gray.
-If you’re having trouble picturing it, just imagine how beautiful a red accent wall would be behind the Hartley Bar Cabinet.
+Paired with a creamy white, like with the Skye Lounger (pictured right), it’s a perfect contrast.

 4. Pure Whites

 Classic white never goes out of style.
 Whether it’s the peak of the mid-century modern movement or a simple homage to your favorite era, you can’t go wrong.
 Whites, off-whites, and cream tones look striking and make a great backdrop for a room that has an eclectic mix of textured furniture, or a space with a lot of interesting shapes that take center stage— like the Campbell 4 Door Cabinet pictured here.